All Episodes

 If it doesn't, don't worry.

-You know, they they're still glad to talk to you anyway.
+You know, they're still glad to talk to you anyway.

 All right.

-All right, so we've got now the as I keep saying the dominoes falling, starting with Maureen Dowd, starting with David Ignatius, starting with Liberal Joe, starting with James Carville and David Axelot and Van Jones and and even Carvo going further when he was on Bill Ma's podcast.
+So we've got now the, as I keep saying, the dominoes falling, starting with Maureen Dowds, starting with David Ignatius, starting with Liberal Joe, starting with James Carville and David Axelrod and Van Jones, and even Carville going further when he was on Bill Maher's podcast.

-And you know, just it and the media in general piling on bite.
+And, you know, just in the media in general piling on Biden.

 There is a certain coastal arrogance in this country and people feel it.